The Responsive Eye:

 Ongoing students please contact us if you are unable to attend a class.
 Absences without notification will forfeit the full class/course fee and receive no credit.

-Should Fitzroy Painting be forced to cancel a class students will be notified as soon as possible prior to the scheduled class and will receive a credit for a replacement class or a refund as required.
+Should Fitzroy Painting be forced to cancel a class students will be notified as soon as possible prior to the scheduled class and will receive a credit voucher for a replacement class, course or workshop.

 Collection of work and materials left at the studio: Please understand that our storage capacity is extremely limited.
 Beginners work and painting kits will only be retained for one month after which they will be disposed of.
 Ongoing students may store their materials in the shelving provided at the studio.